Keuruu

 The municipality is unilingually Finnish.
 The municipality of Pihlajavesi was consolidated with Keuruu in 1969.

+The subject of the coat of arms of Keuruu is inspired by agriculture (referenced by crossed flails) and the church trips that were once made in the area on long rowboats.
+The coat of arms was designed by Olof Eriksson and was adopted on 30 December 1952.

 Geography

 Neighbouring municipalities are Jämsä, Multia, Mänttä-Vilppula, Petäjävesi, Virrat and Ähtäri.

-There are 316 lakes in Keuruu, the largest of which are Keurusselkä-Ukonselkä, Pihlajavesi and Liesjärvi.
+There are 316 lakes in Keuruu such as Keuruun Kaituri, Hallinjärvi, and Kolonjärvi, but the largest of which are Keurusselkä-Ukonselkä, Pihlajavesi, and Liesjärvi.

 History

 Keuruu was originally known as Keuru.
 This name is first mentioned in 1552 as a wilderness used for hunting by the people of Sääksmäki.
 The northern part of the modern municipality was held by the people of Kangasala instead.
 Savonians settled the area in 1564, but some Tavastians also moved to their hunting grounds in the same area.
-At the time, it was possible to distinguish Savonians and Tavastians just by their names: Savonians had surnames, usually ending in -nen, while Tavastians had none.
-Out of the eleven original settlers, six were Savonians (surnames Karjalainen, Koponen, Manninen, Pynnänen, Ruoranen, Tiusanen) and five were Tavastians.
+At the time, it was possible to distinguish Savonians and Tavastians just by their names: Savonians had surnames usually ending in -nen, while that was not the case with the names of Tavastians.
+Out of the eleven original settlers, six were Savonians (surnames Karjalainen, Koponen, Manninen, Pynnänen, Ruoranen, Tiusanen), and five Tavastians.

 The village was first mentioned in 1567 as Köyris.
 It was a part of the Ruovesi parish since 1571 and until 1636.
 By 1571, 31 new Savonian settlers had moved into the area while only two Tavastians remained, but more Tavastians came in the 17th century.
 The Savonians mostly came from Rautalampi and Laukaa.
 The Savonians and Tavastians later mixed, the local Savonian dialect is a relic of this.
 The southern part held by Sääksmäki was added to the new Keuruu parish in 1640.

 Multia and Pihlajavesi were originally parts of the Keuruu parish.
-Multia was split off in 1872 and Pihlajavesi in 1910, however Pihlajavesi rejoined Keuruu in 1969.
-The villages of Kivijärvi and Niemisvesi in Ähtäri were originally villages of Keuruu.
+Multia was split off in 1872 and Pihlajavesi in 1910.
+However, Pihlajavesi rejoined Keuruu in 1969.
+The villages of Kivijärvi and Niemisvesi in Ähtäri were originally villages of the Keuruu parish.